Friday: June 15 Winston-Salem, North Carolina

 After breakfast, the group will depart 320 Guest Ranch and will reach Polson about midday and enjoy a picnic lunch.
 This will allow time for the traditional white water rafting trip on the Flathead River which traverses the Flathead Indian Reservation.
 While staying at the Best Western Kwa Taq Nuk Hotel, which is located on the shore of the beautiful Flathead Lake, our group will dine on their famous Indian Tacos.
 Flathead Lake is the largest fresh water lake between the Mississippi River and the Pacific Ocean.
 (B, L, D)

-Saturday, Sunday: July 1-2 Polson to Seattle, Washington
+Saturday, Sunday: June 30-July 1 Polson to Seattle, Washington

 This drive will proceed through Montana, Idaho, and Washington.
 Upon arrival in Seattle, we will embark on an educational exploration at Experience Music Project that provides an opportunity to understand and appreciate American musical heritage, history, and the role of technology in our culture.
 Time will be allotted to visit the Marketplace and tour Seattle with trained step-on guides.
 On Sunday morning breakfast will be at the famous Space Needle overlooking the City and Puget Sound and hopefully a beautiful view of Mt.
 Rainier.
 Dinner on Sunday night will be served at Ivar's Salmon House, a beautiful cedar replica of the Northwest Indian Longhouse.
 In this setting filled with native artifacts and historical photographs, the group will enjoy a memorable meal surrounded by views of Lake Union and the skyline of Seattle.
 Our lodging in Seattle will be at Hotel Deca located near the campus of the University of Washington.
 (B, B, D).